sense-i-co/docs/src/components/README.md

 ### Description

 The `ImageDeck` component is used to display a rotating slideshow of images.
+Each image in the slideshow can optionally have an associated link which directs the user to a specific URL when the slide is clicked.
 The aspect ratio of the slideshow container conforms to the size of the first image in the src list (and remains the same as you rotate between images).
 Multiple UI options are available, including navigation buttons and position indicator dots.
 Furthermore, an automatic advance timer can be used to move on to the next image after a specific timeout interval (without user interaction).

 ### Import Code